 James Murray provides his Scunthorpe United starting lineup for the upcoming match against in-form Burton Albion this afternoon.

 Well, here we are again, heading into yet another fixture thinking “this one is a must-win” – but this time out against the Brewers – it really does seem that way.
 Once more, several teams in and around the Iron in League One go head-to-head this weekend, meaning that Andy Dawson’s side could well be dragged even closer to the relegation zone.
+The Iron are now odds on to be relegated and you can check out a great source for all the latest betting offers at the link provided.

 Over the past few weeks, there have been several discussions on social media and in the stands at Glanford Park, about which team should be starting for United and in what system.